-This is a list of all chemical and biochemical engineering courses.
+This is a list of courses with the subject code CBE.
 For more information, see Chemical and Biochemical Engineering (College of Engineering) in the Catalog.

 Chemical engineering students participating in the Cooperative Education Program register for this course during work assignment periods; registration provides a record of participation in the program on the student's permanent record.
 Requirements: admission to Cooperative Education Program.

 CBE:1000 CBE Departmental Seminar 1 s.h.

 Introduction to the profession and the department; presentations by guest speakers, visits to laboratories and industries.

 CBE:1180 First-Year Seminar 1 s.h.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities, field trips).
 Requirements: first- or second-semester standing.

 History of energy development and use throughout the world; how energy has affected the development of human societies; societal impact of engineering advances; current state of energy consumption worldwide, including distribution of energy sources, global variations in consumption, advantages and disadvantages of current energy sources; role of fossil fuel consumption in global climate change, potential scenarios for the future of energy.

 CBE:2040 Environment, Energy, and Climate Change 3 s.h.